FuzionView/FV-Docs/source/openfv.rst

 Ticket Viewer
 ---------------

-* From either the List or Map view, select the Map option to open the selected ticket in the FuzionView Ticket Viewer application.
+* From either the List view, select the **Map** option to open the selected ticket in the FuzionView Ticket Viewer application.

 .. figure:: /_static/TicketViewer1.png
    :alt: The FuzionView Ticket Report